Killthebug/Bika-Lims-Wiki/Home.md

     cd /home/example/zinstance

-### a.
-Clone from the Git repository
+Clone or pull from the Git repository

     git clone https://github.com/bikalabs/Bika-LIMS src/Bika-LIMS

-### b.
-From SourceForge with subversion

-    sudo svn co https://bika.svn.sourceforge.net/svnroot/bika/bika3 src/Bika-LIMS

 ## 9. Do the verbose buildout of the instance